The Paleo Guide

 This one is psychological.
-And if you are cognizant of this trap, you'll be better prepared to deal with it when it sneaks up on you.
+And if you are aware of this trap, you'll be better prepared to deal with it when it sneaks up on you.

-The first law of food and nutrition is this: you aren't going to be perfect... no one is perfect... and being perfect isn't the point.
+The first law of food and nutrition is this: you will be flawed.
+No one is perfect, and being perfect isn't the point.

-When you slip on your plan and give in to those cookies or ice cream or bagels or whatever awesome food you love that isn't good for you, accept the mistake and focus your energy on the next thing you are going to do to get back on track, like going for a walk or making sure that your next meal is on point.
+When you slip on your plan and give in to those cookies, ice cream, bagels, or whatever excellent food you love that isn't good for you, accept the mistake and focus your energy on the next thing you are going to do to get back on track, like going for a walk or making sure that your next meal is on point.

-It's really as simple as that.
+It's as simple as that.
 (And as hard.)

-Don't fall into the negative spiral thinking that people do when they start making excuses for themselves, like "I'll start tomorrow," or "Today is already shot, so I might as well go all in."
+Don't fall into the negative spiral thinking that people do when making excuses for themselves, like "I'll start tomorrow" or "Today is already shot, so I might as well go all in."

-That's the kind of thinking that'll keep you eating crap the rest of your life.
+That's the kind of thinking that'll keep you eating crap for the rest of your life.

 Don't lie to yourself.
 Be honest and do what it takes.

-Following a new eating plan is a process, and often a difficult one because we are creatures of habit and our bodies are used to doing what it usually does.
+Following a new eating plan is a process, and often a difficult one, because we are creatures of habit and our bodies are used to doing what they usually do.

 Your body is a pro at maintaining the status quo.
-The thing is, your job in the health and fitness game is breaking the status quo.
+The thing is, your job in the health and fitness game is to break the status quo.

-Breaking habits are a mental and physical battle.
+Breaking habits is a mental and physical battle.

-Your mind is going to crave the "reward" you get when you give in to temptation, and so is your body.
+Your mind will crave the "reward" you get when you give in to temptation, and so will your body.

 In fact, for some, breaking food habits is the hardest thing they'll ever do.

-Listen, I've been doing a Real Food Paleo style diet for years now and I still screw up on a regular basis.
+Listen, I've been doing a real-food Paleo-style diet for years and still screw up regularly.
 Some weeks, I eat out more than I should.
-Other weeks I might eat well but my sweet tooth seems to be getting the upper hand and so I'm downing dark chocolate bars like nobody's business.
+On other weeks, I might eat well, but my sweet tooth seems to be getting the upper hand, so I'm downing dark chocolate bars like nobody's business.